ygxw0909/MST-SQL/README.md

 ```

 #### 2. ESQL
+Put the Chinese version of RoBERTa in the appropriate directory and modify the settings in util.py.
 Execute the following command for training ST-SQL on ESQL.
 ```bash
 python main.py --conf conf/esql.conf
 ```